-Identified Need Hospital Initiative I Primary Objective of the Initiative/Metrics that will be used to evaluate the results Single or Multi- Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation How were the outcomes evaluated?
-Outcome (Include process and impact measures) Continuation of Initiative Cost of Initiative for current FY?
+Identified Hospital Primary Objective of the Single or Multi- Key Partners How were Outcome (Include Continuation Cost of Need Initiative III Initiative/Metrics that will be used to evaluate the results Year Initiative Time Period and/or Hospitals in initiative development and/or implementation the outcomes evaluated? process and impact measures) of Initiative Initiative for current FY?
 To improve and expedite access to breast cancer screening and treatment for the residents of Prince George's County and Wards 7 & 8 in the District of Columbia.
 Prince George's/Wards 7 & 8 Community Breast Health Link To initiate patient navigation services to expedite access to breast cancer screening and treatment, and to reduce cycle time for breast cancer screening.
-Two-year Initiative April 2012- March 2014 Greater Baden Medical Services, Prince George's Hospital Center, Laurel Regional Hospital, Southern Maryland Hospital, Capital Breast Care Center, Family & Medical Counseling, Inc. Screening results and information provided by providers FY 2013 Outcomes: 334 African Americans in Prince George's County, which is the target population, were referred for a low-cost clinical breast exam; 149 individuals in the target population completed a low cost mammogram at a stationary mammogram.
+Two-year Initiative April 2012- March 2014 Greater Baden Medical Services, Prince George's Hospital Center, Laurel Regional Hospital, Southern Maryland Hospital, Capital Breast Care Center, Family & Medical Counseling, Inc. Screening results and information provided by providers FY 2013 Outcomes: 334 African Americans in Prince George's County, which is the target population, were referred for a low-cost mammogram; 149 individuals in the target population completed a low cost mammogram at a stationary mammogram.
+Of those, approximately 100 were provided at PGHC.
 290 individuals in the target population received navigation services.
-Based on continued partnership, evaluation and resources Appox. \$110,000
+Based on continued partnership, evaluation and resources Approx. \$110,000